 Like most states, California considers most employees “at-will.”
 Unless you have an employment contract or union contract that alters the at-will relationship, you are an at-will employee.
 This means that either the employee or employer can end the employment relationship “at will.”

 At-will employment means that your employer does not need “cause” to fire you.
 That means they do not need to show you engaged in any serious misconduct.
-You may be fired because you do not get along with your boss.
-Your employer can fire you because you are late too much.
+An employer may fire you because you do not get along with your boss.
+Your employer can fire you because you are frequently late.
 Your employer can fire you because they want to eliminate your position.
 Employers are not legally required to have a reason to fire employees.
 Trivial reasons may be legal.
 Silly and ill-advised reasons can also be legal.
+Furthermore, an employer does not need to tell you why they fired you or provide a specific reason for your termination unless a contractual agreement or a particular provision in your employment contract requires such disclosure.

 That said, employers often hide behind “at-will” employment when wrongfully terminating an employee.
 At-will employment is not a license to discriminate or fire workers for illegal reasons.